Google Maps of Outdoor Campaigns: National to Street View

-Running this link takes you to a national map of The Netherlands broken down in to 30 city cells with an average population of around half a million inhabitants.
+Turning a proposed campaign into an interactive map really helps planners and their clients understand how it works at all levels of geography.
+This link takes you to a national map of the Netherlands broken down in to 30 city cells with an average population of around half a million inhabitants.
 These are coloured according to the variables selected in the CAFAS reporting programme (in this example the % VAC*).

 The maps shows that Leiden has a high level of coverage but Maastricht and Middleburg may be under-represented.
 More panels would need to be added to the campaign in these cells in order to achieve the same levels of coverage as in Leiden.

 Taking this one step further, zooming in on Leiden shows the individual panels that make up a campaign.
 These are colour-coded according to the contractor who owns the panel with a tool-tip for ID information.